merll/docker-map/docs/guide/shortcuts.rst

 Users and groups
 ----------------
-Since Docker does not use the host systems names, you either have to rely on only user ids, or create users and groups within the image.
+Since Docker does not use the host system's names, you either have to rely on only user ids, or create users and groups within the image.
 The former may not always be sufficient.
-Therefore, it is more pratical to include commands such as ``RUN adduser username ...``.
-Additionally, when sharing volumes between images, it is most practical if user and group ids are consistent between the containers that are accessing them.
+Therefore, it is more practical to include commands such as ``RUN adduser username ...``.
+Additionally, when sharing volumes between images, user and group ids should be consistent between the containers that are accessing them.

 The utility :func:`~dockermap.shortcuts.adduser` generates a `adduser` command with the arguments ``username`` and ``uid`` -- other keyword arguments are optional.
 The optional default values assume that typically, you need a user for